 My research focuses on binary stars, specifically symbiotic systems and related objects.
 I am particularly interested in understanding their long-term behavior, including changes in brightness and spectroscopic appearance during outbursts and in quiescence.
 I also conduct statistical analyses of their populations both in the Milky Way and in external galaxies, investigate objects suspected to be symbiotic in nature, and search for new objects belonging to this intriguing class (see more details below).
 Additionally, I conduct statistical analyses of their populations in both the Milky Way and external galaxies, investigate objects suspected of being symbiotic in nature, and search for new objects within this intriguing class.
 I am also interested in the asteroseismology of red giants, and in cataclysmic binaries, post-common envelope binaries, and central stars of planetary nebulae.

 I have experience conducting and processing photometric and spectroscopic observations, both remotely and on-site.
 I have conducted observations using various telescopes, including the Mayer 0.65-m telescope at Ondřejov, Czech Republic, the Danish 1.54-m telescope at La Silla, Chile, and privately owned small telescopes.
-Furthermore, I have acted as the principal investigator or co-investigator for successful observing proposals, including through the OPTICON scheme (Nordic Optical Telescope) and at the South African Large Telescope.
+Furthermore, I have acted as the principal investigator or co-investigator for successful observing proposals, including through the OPTICON scheme (Nordic Optical Telescope), ESO (VLTI), NoirLab (CHARA Array), and at the South African Large Telescope.

 In addition, I am also committed to serving the community.
-Over the years, I have co-organized several meetings in Slovakia and the Czech Republic with a focus on astronomical research, education, and outreach (see below).
-Additionally, I serve as a co-editor of the Journal of the ASB Society, an open-access, peer-reviewed, multidisciplinary science journal for undergraduate and high school students and I have refereed several papers.
-I also acted as a consultant for two bachelor's and one master's thesis and supervised two high school students in professional activities (thesis-like research work).
+Over the years, I have organized or co-organized several meetings in Slovakia and the Czech Republic with a focus on astronomical research, education, and outreach (see below).
+Additionally, I serve as a co-editor of the Journal of the ASB Society, an open-access, peer-reviewed, multidisciplinary science journal for undergraduate and high school students and I have refereed several papers (MNRAS, A&A, and other journals).
+I also served as a scientific assistant at ESO panels, and acted as a consultant for two bachelor's and one master's thesis and supervised two high school students in professional activities (thesis-like research work).

 Symbiotic stars are a class of binary stars consisting typically of a red giant and a hot, compact companion, mostly a white dwarf, but systems with a neutron star are also known.
 These systems are characterized by their long-term variability in brightness and spectral appearance, which are caused by a range of physical processes connected with mass transfer, accretion and outbursts, pulsations, or orbital motion.
 The environment of symbiotic stars is complex and diverse, noteworthy is the presence of extended nebulae, jets, and outflows, and the emission of radiation from radio waves to X-rays.
 As a result, symbiotic stars offer a unique opportunity to explore the physics of binary star evolution, as well as the interplay between stars and their surrounding environment.